Code Red: is there a place for blockchain to save the situation with COVID-19

 These so-called contact-tracing apps help public health officials get ahead of the spread of COVID-19, which may in turn allow an easing of social distancing requirements.

 One of the important questions to discuss is whether privacy will survive the coronavirus.
-More than ever before our personal data is under attack and the security programs do not fully prevent data breaches and insure us from usage of our personal data for other purposes.
+More than ever before our personal data is under attack and the security programs do not fully prevent data breaches and ensure us from the usage of our personal data for other purposes.

 MIT’s PrivateKit – the app will enable users to match the personal diary of location data on their smartphones with anonymized, redacted, and blurred location history of infected patients.
 The digital contact tracing uses overlapped GPS and Bluetooth trails that allow an individual to check if they have crossed paths with someone who was later diagnosed positive for the virus.